Spilling the beans to a Parliamentary committee

 The 1847 election

-When the election was called in 1847 it was Fitzgerald (depicted as an older man in the illustration here, dated 1874) against Jervis- the attorney general.
+When the election was called in 1847 it was Fitzgerald (depicted as an older man in the illustration here, dated 1874) against Jervis- the son of John Jervis, the attorney general.
 The town descended into drunken bribery, with inns and houses serving free drink to respective rosette-wearing individuals.
 At the election Jervis got 164 votes, Fitzgerald 155.
 The Parliamentary report goes into great detail concerning the drunkenness and availability of liquor in Horsham, the amount of money given as monetary bribes, buying property and, if that did not work, kidnapping of voters, before explaining how the voting habits of landlords would influence tenants.

 What is clear is that, in total, 319 voted; less than 10% of Horsham’s population, so the drunken behaviour was not endemic, except with those that had the vote and chose to do so.
 At one event at the “Richmond Hotel” 120 people attended, along with “the candidate, his friends, supporters, voters, non-voters and riff-raff – consumed 200 bottles of wine, 40 bowls of punch, grogs and ale at a cost of £80.”
 Not all those that had the vote took bribes: John Seagrave, a journeyman baker, refused £50 in gold, whilst William Pannett, a part-time schoolmaster, refused £100.